These Easter earrings are the cutest you’ve ever seen! So easy to make with simple supplies and Mod Podge. Learn how to do it here.

-To avoid bubbles on your finished project, prime your Dimensional Magic bottle by squeezing some out onto a test surface.
-Then, fill in each earring with a layer of Dimensional Magic.
 If any bubbles do make it onto your earrings, you can pop them with a sharp needle or scoop them out.
 Let your earrings dry for 24 hours.

 When they’re totally dry, you can attach an earwire to each egg with a 7mm jump ring to complete your earrings (and your Easter outfit).

 Don’t forget to check out other Mod Podge Easter crafts as well!